Skip to main content

 CJC-1295 and Ipamorelin

 These are sold as separate vials, not pre-mixed.
-You reconstitute each one individually with its own bacteriostatic water.
+Each is reconstituted individually with its own bacteriostatic water.
 A common protocol uses 100 mcg of CJC-1295 and 100 mcg of Ipamorelin, administered as two separate injections or drawn sequentially.
 The CJC-1295/Ipamorelin calculator handles the math for both.

 GHK-Cu